odrama/RoboND-Rover-Project/writeup_template.md

 **Describe in your writeup (and identify where in your code) how you modified or added functions to add obstacle and rock sample identification.**

+For rock sample identification, i implemented a function similar to the one found in the opencv documentation referenced in the Udacity lectures.
+It basically masks the image in order to leave out the yellow colored pixels based on the HSV colorspace, then the image is converted to a binary representation to extract the pixels of the sample.
+Now that we have the x and y pixels of the sample, we can move on to convert them to rover coordinates and then world coordinates in order to map them.
+The function (implemented in both the test notebook and the pereception.py file) is as follows:
 ```python
 def detect_yellow(img):